Coolweb2go/losangelesphotosafaris-com/_posts/2021-07-08-griffith-park-la-photo-safari.md

 ---
 layout: post
-title: Griffith Park 3-hour Walking Photo Safari
+title: Griffith Park, LA -3-hour Photo Walk
-subtitle: Great for beginners
+subtitle: Bring your DSLR or your Iphone/Android
 tags: [griffith park,walking photo tour, los angeles]
 comments: true
 ---

-## Griffith Park Waling Photo Safari for Beginners or Advanced Shutterbugs
+## Griffith Park Walking Photo Safari for Beginners or Advanced Shutterbugs

-Experience a late afternoon 3- hour photo walk with a local tour guide Los Angeles travel photographer due to the increased human and car traffic around popular tourist attractions in L.A. during the day
+Document and experience panoramic views of the Los Angeles skyline in the late afternoon as we do a 3.5 mile hike up to the highest peaks of LA.
+Get to capture an amazing view of the Hollywood Sign fromthe Griffith Park Observatory.
+Griffith Park is the No. 1 tourist spot in LA so expect traffic at the parking lot.
+For alternate transportation, you can park your car at the bottom ( Los Feliz area ) and then take the Free Dash Bus up to the Observatory parking lot.

-The cost of this tour is : $ 175 per person
+The cost of this tour is : $ 175 per person. $ 300 for 203 people
 Where we meet : We will meet at the parking lot of Griffith Park Observatory

 ### Who should take this photo tour ?